wunderio/csi-rclone/README.md

 Deploy example secret
 > `kubectl apply -f example/kubernetes/rclone-secret-example.yaml --namespace kube-system`

 3. You can override configuration via PersistentStorage resource definition.
 Leave volumeAttributes empty if you don't want to.
+Keys in `volumeAttributes` will be merged with predefined parameters.

 ```
 apiVersion: v1